joelnbl/joelnbl/README.md

 <details><summary><b>Software Developer</b></summary>

 I'm a software developer based on frontend, that loves to learn.
-I currently work as FS Developer at Tecabot, where I help working with Next.js and helps as a backend to implement features and debugging working with Ruby on Rails.

 </details>